 Funding for Post-Graduate Public Interest Positions

 Most individuals are aware of the larger and more well-known funders such as Equal Justice Works and the Skadden Foundation.
 But, there are many other funders depending on the project or type of organization you seek.
 The Office of Career and Professional Development has a Fellowship Page on its website that provides a wealth of information about the types of fellowships available and approaching the fellowship application process.
 PSJD is a great resource to locate potential fellowship sponsors and learn about a variety of funding options.
-Also WCL awards the JD Distinguished Fellowship to a select group of students who have secured placements where they will benefit from adequate supervision and will be doing substantive legal work.
+Additionally, WCL awards the JD Distinguished Fellowship to a select group of students who have secured placements where they will benefit from adequate supervision and will be doing substantive legal work.
 If you’ve missed those deadlines or otherwise are looking for other funders, there are additional resources.
 First, if you’ve identified an organization you’d like to work with, speak to them about where they seek funding.